Manual Reference Pages - min (3fortran)

 OPTIONS

-o A1 : the first element of the set of values to determine the minimum of.
+o A1 : the first element of the set of values to examine.

-o A2, A3, ... : An expression of the same type and kind as A1 completing the set of values to find the minimum of.
+o A2, A3, ... : An expression of the same type and kind as A1 completing the set of values to evaluate.

 RESULT